 Souvenirs are expensive; the weekend market in Thimphu has the best prices which will typically be 20%-30% less than anywhere else, for broadly the same items.

-CHECK-IN: The reporting time is two hours prior to the flight departure.
-All counters are closed 30 minutes prior to the scheduled departure of the flight.
-Check-in counters in Delhi will close 1 hour prior to the scheduled departure of the flights.
+CHECK-IN: The reporting time is two hours before the flight departure.
+All counters are closed 30 minutes before the scheduled departure of the flight.
+Check-in counters in Delhi will close 1 hour before the scheduled departure of the flights.

 RECONFIRMATION: All reservations must be reconfirmed at least 72 hours before scheduled departure.
 Failure to reconfirm will result in the cancellation of the booking without any notice.

-VALIDITY: Tickets issued against full fare are valid for a period of one year, except as otherwise provided in the ticket.
+VALIDITY: Tickets issued against full fare are valid for one year, except as otherwise provided in the ticket.

 AIRPORT/TRAVEL TAX: Airport/ travel tax is payable by all passengers before embarking on a flight.